Guidance for schools on writing statutory end of year reports for parents.

 - details of how parents can arrange a discussion about the report with their child’s teacher

 National curriculum assessments

-Following the cancellation of the 2019/20 national curriculum assessments, the Department for Education (DfE) has laid regulations to remove the requirement to report the outcomes of key stages 1 and 2 tests or teacher assessments in this year’s reports.
+Following the cancellation of the summer 2021 national curriculum assessments, the Department for Education (DfE) laid regulations to remove the requirement to report the outcomes of key stages 1 and 2 tests or teacher assessments in this year’s reports.
 These regulations also remove the requirement to include comparative information about the attainment of pupils of the same age in the school or nationally for this year’s reports.
-These regulations will come into force on 9 July 2020.
+These regulations came into force on 20 April 2021.

-DfE has laid regulations to remove the requirement to report pupils’ attendance data for the 2019/20 academic year, in recognition of the impact of coronavirus (COVID-19) on the possible attendance.
-These regulations will also come into force on 9 July 2020.
+DfE laid regulations to remove the requirement to report pupils’ attendance data for the 2020 to 2021 academic year, in recognition of the impact of COVID-19 on possible attendance.
+These regulations came into force on 12 May 2021.